SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

   <summary>Past Updates</summary>

   <div markdown="1">
+  - I presented our work on [Quantum Codes with Addressable and Transversal Non-Clifford Gates](https://arxiv.org/abs/2502.01864) ([Slides](/files/AddressableCCZ.pdf)) at [Inria's QASAR Seminar](https://team.inria.fr/qasar/).
   - I gave an invited talk on [Extractors](https://arxiv.org/abs/2503.10390) at the [DIMACS Workshop on Quantum Software Systems and Theory](http://dimacs.rutgers.edu/events/details?eID=3248), hosted at Rutgers University.
   - I gave a talk on Building a Quantum Computer Beyond the Surface Code in Apr 2025, at the MIT PQI seminar organized by Anand Natarajan.
   - In Fall 2024, I helped organize a reading group on Quantum Fault-Tolerance with Rachel Zhang, Adam Wills and Vinod Vaikuntanathan.
   - I gave a guest lecture at UCLA titled [An Introduction to Quantum LDPC Codes](files/QLDPC_UCLA.pdf) in March 2024, hosted by Professor [Jens Palsberg](https://web.cs.ucla.edu/~palsberg/).
-  - In Summer 2023, I attended the [Quantum Summer Cluster Workshop](https://simons.berkeley.edu/workshops/quantum-summer-cluster-workshop) at Simons Institute.
+  - In Summer 2023 and 2025, I attended the [Quantum Summer Cluster Workshop](https://simons.berkeley.edu/workshops/quantum-summer-cluster-workshop) at Simons Institute.
   - In Spring 2022, I helped organize a reading group on Asymptotically Good QLDPC Codes with Eugene Tang and Anand Natarajan.
   </div>
 </details>